dpz3579/ipReverseLookup/README.md

 >
 > https://stackoverflow.com/questions/30943112/get-ip-user-with-nginx-and-node

-**⚠️ : The Database is from 2nd Sept 2019, i'm trying to get more information, & will try to update this repo with latest database, as soon as possible.**
+**✅ : The Database is from 20210406 i.e. 6th Apr 2021, i'll try to keep on updating this repo with latest database, as soon as possible.**

 # Testing
 > npm test
 >
 > Eg if you IP address is **13.249.210.59**

 Response format :